moldiscovery/sars-cromatic/README.md

-# This directory contains the following files #
+# Sars-CROMATIC (Cross-relationship Map of Cavities from Coronaviruses) Repository Description #

 1. **ANNOTATION.csv**
   - This file contains, for each cavity in the full collection, all annotations: